hashicorp/terraform-provider-vault/website/docs/r/identity_oidc_key.md

 * `id` - The name of the created key.

-* `allowed_client_ids`: The list of Client IDs that are allowed to use this role.
-A Client ID   is tied to a Identity OIDC role.

 ## Import

 The key can be imported with the key name, for example: